 Christine Porter teaches various printmaking classes.
 They can be taken as weekend workshops, longer schools, individual tutorial or ongoing classes.
 Scroll down for those already written but note that this is not an complete list: Christine is happy to work with you to create learning experiences that match the needs of your artists.
-Contact us to discuss, or to book a workshop.
+Contact us directly to discuss, or to book a workshop.

 colour (intaglio) printmaking